clemoctohub/projet_devops_ING4/README.md

 ![268730936_654548319243530_6989756973918294625_n](images/istio-images/268730936_654548319243530_6989756973918294625_n.png)

-Unfortunetly, we have 2 unresolved error on our istio configuration, so we can't see any traffic between our microservices.
+Unfortunetly, we have 2 unresolved errors on our istio configuration, so we can't see any traffic between our microservices.

 ![269741483_482573003199774_2170813438150930794_n](images/istio-images/269741483_482573003199774_2170813438150930794_n.png)
 ![269138431_433523121830956_6134966413970706436_n](images/istio-images/269138431_433523121830956_6134966413970706436_n.png)